IN-CORE/incore-helm/README.md

 The command deploys IN-CORE  on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.
 This will also install MongoDB, RabbitMQ, elasticsearch as well as some extractors.

 > **Tip**: List all releases using `helm list`
+> **Note**: Using the jupyterhub helm chart, you can also run an instance of jupyterhub in your cluster

 ## Uninstalling the Chart